Skip to content

 When I’m in Congress, I’ll fight to:

-• Expand the Civil Rights Act to protect LGBTQ+ Americans, immigrants, and all marginalized communities.
+• Expand the Civil Rights Act to protect LGBTQ+ folks, immigrants, and all marginalized communities.

 • End attacks on LGBTQ+ rights, ensure access to gender-affirming care, and block hate in every form.